 I want to participate in Jump START.
 How do I enroll in the program?

-- Wait for a letter from Admissions congratulating you on your acceptance for summer 2015.
-Included will be an agreement form for you to sign and return.
+- Wait for a letter from Admissions congratulating you on your acceptance for summer 2016 will include an agreement form for you to sign and return.
 Once we receive your signed form, you will be admitted to the Jump START Program (based on availability, as the program is limited to seventy-five participants).

 What if I want to live on campus in the summer?